AntonioSberna/PersonalWebPageSource/content/publication/ga-sj/index.md

 abstract: "Retrofitting of existing reinforced concrete (RC) frame structures by steel angles and battens (steel-jacketing) is a commonly employed technique used to retrofit beams and columns against gravity and seismic loads.
 Steel-jacketing (SJ) effectively provides additional deformation and strength capacity to RC members but its application is associated with noticeable downtime of the building and non-negligible costs, depending on the amount of structural and non-structural manufacturing and materials.
 This paper presents an optimization framework aimed at the minimization of seismic retrofitting-related costs by an optimal placement (topological optimization) and amount of steel-jacketing reinforcement.
 In the proposed framework a 3D RC frame fiber-section model implemented in OpenSees is handled by a genetic algorithm routine that iterates reinforcement configurations to match the optimal solution.
 The feasibility of each solution is controlled by the outcomes of a static pushover analysis in the framework of N2 method.
 Results will provide optimized location and amount of steel-jacketing reinforcement, showing how effective and sustainable reduction of retrofitting costs is achievable maintaining a specified safety level."

 # Summary.
 An optional shortened abstract.
-summary: "A new framework for the optimization of steel jacketing retrofitting interventions on RC columns"
+summary: "The first application of genetic algorithms to pinpoint the optimal arrangement of steel jacketing retrofitting interventions on RC columns"

 tags: []
 categories: []